Top-Serveurs/cfx-vote-plugin/README.md

 set vote_port "8192"
 ```

 4. Use the `onPlayerVote` event to receive the votes cast.
-An example is available in the `example.lua` file and in the `example_esx.lua` file for a small example with ESX (remember to delete the examples).
-Here is an example:
+Some examples are available in the `example.lua` file, in the `example_esx.lua` file for a small example with ESX and in the `example_vorp.lua` file for an example with the VORP framework (remember to delete the example files you don't need).
+Also, here is a basic example:

 ```lua
 AddEventHandler('onPlayerVote', function (playername, ip, date)